xvhjs2/KirkedGrabber/README.md

 NOTE TO GITHUB.
 THIS IS FOR EDUCATIONAL PURPOSES ONLY. don't take ts down pls

-use python versions 3.10 or 3.11 or this might not work
+use python versions 3.10 or 3.11 or this might not work properly

 this has the shittiest builder known to mankind. if you're experiencing any difficulties with the builder then just paste this into config.py and edit it
 ```python